Awards

 OAR members are invited to nominate individuals they feel are deserving of a Lifetime Achievement Award.

-Nominations, in the form of at least one letter of recommendation outlining the nominee’s contributions to the field of rheumatology, may be submitted to a member of the
+Nominations, in the form of at least one letter of recommendation outlining the nominee’s contributions to the field of rheumatology, may be submitted to a member of the OAR Board of Directors or the OAR Executive Office.

 Nominations will remain on file and will be reconsidered annually, approximately three-to-four months before the Annual Meeting.